mokdevel/DarcMods/DarcMissions/README.md

 # Configuration parameters
 For examples of configuration files see [ExampleConfigs](https://github.com/mokdevel/DarcMods/tree/main/DarcMissions/ExampleConfigs)
+The configuration files will be under your profile\DarcMods_conf\*.
 ## MissionFrame
 ```
 int version : Version number of the file.